Skip to main content

 deletions: cdc

-Then, you can extract the /_meta/is_deleted field, and configure the ReplacingMergeTree engine's ENGINE_IS_DELETED flag to use it:
+Ensure the cdc deletion mode is enabled for your materialization.
+Then, you can extract the /_is_deleted field, and configure the ReplacingMergeTree engine's ENGINE_IS_DELETED flag to use it:

 SCHEMA >